quercia-dev/birdclef2025/README.md

 After our limited successes with training models from scratch, we opted to try a different approach: filtering the best data and using a pre-trained model.

+# Data Filtering

+Our dataset consisted of audio recordings from three different sources: Xeno-Canto, iNaturalist, and the Colombian Sound Archive.
+We quickly identified several data quality challenges:

+- Inconsistent quality ratings across sources (only Xeno-Canto provided ratings)
+- Variable audio quality affecting model performance
+- Presence of silence, noise, and irrelevant sounds in recordings
+- Risk of losing representation for rare species during filtering

+To address these challenges, we implemented a two-stage data refinement process

+### Stage 1: Rating-Based Filtering

+We first leveraged the rating system available in the Xeno-Canto dataset:

+- Analyzed the distribution of ratings, finding most clips rated above 3.5
+- Identified that filtering out low-rated samples would affect only 0.19% of the data
+- Found two species (Jaguar '41970' and Spotted Foam-nest Frog '126247') that would be lost if strictly filtering by rating
+- Implemented a preservation strategy by retaining the top 5 highest-rated examples of these at-risk species

+This approach ensured we maintained representation across all 206 taxonomy labels while improving overall data quality.

+### Stage 2: YAMNet Audio Classification

+Since rating-based filtering only affected a small portion of our dataset, we implemented a more comprehensive approach using YAMNet, a deep neural network that classifies audio into 521 event classes:

+- Split all recordings into standardized 5-second segments
+- Used YAMNet to classify each segment with semantic labels (e.g., "Animal", "Bird", "Silence")
+- Created a curated list of 27 relevant audio classes to keep, including "Animal", "Wild animals", "Bird vocalization", "Frog", etc.
+- Removed segments classified as silence or containing irrelevant sounds
+- Verified that this filtering preserved representation across species

+This two-stage approach allowed us to significantly improve data quality while maintaining the label diversity.
+The filtered dataset provides cleaner, more relevant audio segments for model training, which should improve classification performance.
+The standardized 5-second segments also better match our target application, where we'll analyze soundscapes using similar-length segments.

 # Sources

 # Setup guide